 If the UE supports MA PDU session and procedures for PDN connection establishment over untrusted non-3GPP access network as specified in 3GPP TS 24.302 [17], then the UE shall also support handling as described in clause 5.3a.2 and clause 5.3a.3.

+NOTE: The PDN connection established over untrusted non-3GPP access network as a user-plane resource of an MA PDU session is not applicable for CIoT EPS optimizations in this release of the specification.